Skip to content

 BSc MSc PhD

-In line with my research-related activities, I serve as an Associate Editor in Cardiovascular Diabetology and Frontiers in Cardiovascular Endocrinology, solicited Reviewer for international peer-reviewed journals (>15) and research agencies (>5), and as a member of the Chilean and Austrian Physiological Societies.
+In line with my research activities, I serve as a Deputy Editor for Cardiovascular Diabetology, a solicited reviewer for over 20 international peer-reviewed journals and more than five research agencies, and a member of the Chilean and Austrian Physiological Societies.

-In parallel, I have been lecturing in pre- and post-graduate courses belonging to the programs in Biomedical Science (Bachelor) and Mass Spectrometry and Molecular Analytics (Master) at the Institute of Biomedical Science, Department of Health Studies.
+In parallel, I have been lecturing in pre- and post-graduate courses at the Department of Health Studies (listed below).

 Publications: